hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/1-preface.md

 To me, this proves that in our industry, change is the only constant.
 So no, Git *won't* be around forever.
-Eventually, there will be a successor.
+It might be around "for now", but eventually there will be a successor.